Ascending Passage .com HOME PAGE.

 part of the very life of Egypt, as the rose, the American Beauty rose,

-is part of our social life of to-day.
+is part of our social life of today.

 And here, in the Ramesseum, I